opsdroid/opsdroid/docs/connectors/slack.md

 **Socket Mode**
 * Go to your [Slack App](https://api.slack.com/apps)
 * On the left columnt go to "Socket Mode" and toogle the "Enable Socket Mode"
-* Copy your new token add add it to your opsdroid configuration file as your `app-token`.
+* Copy your new token add add it to your opsdroid configuration file as your `app-token`. (the app-token will start with xapp-abcdef-1233)

 **Events API**
 * Make sure to set `socket-mode` to `false`